 Certain parts of the country have startlingly high levels of arsenic contamination in the soil and water.
 California and Texas, two of the primary places rice are grown, rank as some of the worst in the nation.

 Be not deceived, however, as arsenic contamination is incredibly widespread and problematic across any modern major agricultural regions.

 This is especially true for areas that have high concentrations of concentrated animal feeding operations, otherwise known as CAFO poultry production.
 (3)

 Mississippi and Arkansas, also major rice-producing regions, show problematic arsenic levels in their soils too.

 This results in foods, especially those that tend to uptake more arsenic than others, becoming dangerously high in this contaminant.
 Rice is one such food.

 Rice Loves Arsenic

 Unfortunately, arsenic easily contaminates rice crops for two reasons.
-First, rice appears to have innate penchant for picking up this chemical element from the soil.
+First, rice appears to have an innate penchant for picking up this chemical element from the soil.
 By some estimates, rice is ten times more efficient than other plants at arsenic uptake!
 (4)